krakrukra/PocketAdmin/README.md

 X units of PocketAdmin, payment with ETH.

 The total value of your order will be converted to crypto
-(eg. via ETH price onetherscan.io) and I will give you the
+(eg. via ETH price on etherscan.io) and I will give you the
 destination address and the amount of crypto to transfer.
 Once your package is shipped I will give you a tracking link.